 >> Download c.v.
 (PDF)

-Matthew Puffer received his PhD in religious studies from the University of Virginia in 2014.
-His research explores the intersections of religious and practical ethics.
-He holds an MDiv from Princeton Theological Seminary and a BS in chemical engineering from North Carolina State University.
-Puffer has published pieces in the International Journal of Systematic Theology, Modern Theology, BioLaw, and in edited volumes.
-Puffer also co-edited the forthcoming four-volume collection, Comparative Religious Ethics: The Major Works.
-His dissertation, “Augustine On the Image of God: An Ethical Analysis,” details the ethical implications of the imago dei as this concept evolves over forty-five years in Augustine’s letters, sermons, and treatises.
-Currently, his research compares conceptualizations of human dignity in religious and practical ethics, drawing upon broader interests in moral anthropology, comparative religious ethics, and biomedical, economic, environmental, and war and peace ethics.
+Matthew Puffer received a PhD in Religious Studies (Theology, Ethics, and Culture) from the University of Virginia in 2014.
+His research explores the implications of different normative visions of the human person in religious and practical ethics.
+Puffer holds an MDiv from Princeton Theological Seminary and a BS in chemical engineering from North Carolina State University.
+He has published articles on the ethics of war, lying, and responsible action in Modern Theology, in the International Journal of Systematic Theology, and in edited volumes.
+He co-edited the forthcoming four-volume collection, Comparative Religious Ethics: The Major Works.
+His dissertation, “Augustine On the Image of God: An Ethical Analysis,” examines the relationship between Augustine’s anthropology and ethics as his writings about the “image of God” evolve over a half-century of letters, sermons, and treatises.
+Puffer’s current research focuses on competing conceptions of “human dignity,” drawing upon moral anthropology and comparative religious ethics to examine the diverse sources and uses of human dignity in environmental, biomedical, and public health ethics.